John Anderson (singer): Seminole Wind and later career

 After leaving Warner Bros., Anderson signed with MCA Records and released two albums under that label, followed by one with Capitol Records in 1990.
 Chart success was minimal throughout those years.
-However, that turned around in 1991 when Anderson joined BNA Records and, working with legendary country producer James Stroud, released the album Seminole Wind.
-Powered by the title single, which rose to Number Two, and the Number One single "Straight Tequila Night", the album proved a resurgence for Anderson's career.
-The album has been certified two times platinum, the highest of any of Anderson's albums, and he was nominated for three CMA Awards – Male Vocalist, Song of the Year and Album of the Year.
+That turned around in 1991, though, when Anderson joined BNA Records, and working with legendary country producer James Stroud, released the album Seminole Wind.
+Powered by the title single, which rose to number two, and the number-one single "Straight Tequila Night", the album provided a resurgence for Anderson's career.
+The album twice has been certified platinum, the highest of any of Anderson's albums, and he was nominated for three CMA Awards – Male Vocalist, Song of the Year,and Album of the Year.

 The success of Seminole Wind brought a fresh life to Anderson's career, and he released a number of albums that charted well, producing several more singles that pushed to the upper levels of the country charts.
-The 1993 album Solid Ground produced a Number One single, "Money in the Bank", which turned out to be the most recent chart-topper of Anderson's career.
+The 1993 album Solid Ground produced a number-one single, "Money in the Bank", which turned out to be the most recent chart-topper of Anderson's career.
 He recorded for BNA through 1996 before leaving the label.
 In 1993, Anderson was awarded the Academy of Country Music Career Achievement award.

 Anderson has recorded for several labels since his departure from BNA, with moderate chart success.
 An album entitled Bigger Hands, a return to working with Stroud as producer, was released in June 2009.

 Over his career, Anderson has collaborated with a number of different artists.
-He worked with Waylon Jennings on his last ever live album before Jennings's death in 2002, Never Say Die: The Final Concert, where he performed a duet with Jennings on the track Waymore's Blues.
+He worked with Waylon Jennings on his last live album before Jennings's death in 2002, Never Say Die: The Final Concert, where he performed a duet with Jennings on the track "Waymore's Blues".
 He has also worked with John Rich of Big & Rich on his 2007 album Easy Money, and co-wrote Rich's 2009 single "Shuttin' Detroit Down" He has been named an honorary member of the MuzikMafia, of which Rich is also a member.

 Anderson lives in Smithville, Tennessee, his home for more than 30 years with his wife and two daughters.